jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I say "But everyone in Ohio learns to read."

 "This isn't Ohio.
-Our property rights aren't cruelty, Sophia.
+Our property rights aren't cruel, Sophia.
 They're order.
 Without them, chaos.
 Every man taking what he wants.
 Reading makes slaves dangerous.
 Because it makes them want to be equal.
 And they aren't.
 They do the work.
 We do the thinking."

 He touches my shoulder.
 Gentle.